Testimonials

 Ascent 2300 feet | Descent 5700 feet | Distance: 10 miles (may vary)

-The route today will take us on a high path above the valley leading to Urnerboden, the village at the head of Switzerland’s largest Alp.
-The mountain views are still astounding and so different from other peaks in the Alps—reminiscent of the Dolomites.
-We’ll stock up on cheese from the large dairy in Urnerboden before taking the bus transfer or hiking the rest of the way to the Klausenpass.
-There has been a hotel at the top of the Klausenpass since 1902, and the new hotel, completed in 2021, offers unmatched views and traditional hospitality.
-Overnight in Klausenpass.
+Today’s route follows a high path above the valley toward Urnerboden, the village at the head of Switzerland’s largest alp.
+The mountain scenery remains breathtaking and distinctly different from other Alpine landscapes—more reminiscent of the Dolomites.
+From Urnerboden, we’ll continue either by bus transfer or on foot toward the Klausenpass.
+A hotel has stood at the top of the Klausenpass since 1902, and the current hotel offers exceptional views along with warm, traditional hospitality.
+Overnight at Klausenpass.
 (BSD)

 Ascent 1500-3300 feet | Descent 1450-1750 feet | Distance: 8-11.5miles (may vary)

 The Klausenpass is a historic route that has been used for centuries as a trade route and to connect the hamlets and farms that dot both sides of the pass.
 Several great waterfalls along the route grab our attention, and the Stäuber waterfall above the hamlet of Äsch could certainly qualify as the most scenic undiscovered waterfall in Switzerland.
 As we descend the valley into Altdorf, we arrive in the old town of Bürglen, home of William Tell.
-The 16th-century chapel, built on the site of his house, and the Tell Museum draw us into the life and times of this Swiss hero.
-We travel into Altdorf where there is a monument depicting William Tell with a crossbow and pierced apple in hand.
+The 16th-century chapel, built on the site of his house, and the Tell Museum offer a glimpse into the life and times of this Swiss hero.
+We travel to Altdorf, where there is a monument depicting William Tell with his crossbow and the iconic pierced apple.
 Overnight in Altdorf.
 (BSD)

 Ascent 140-1090 feet | Descent 2860-4000 feet | Distance: 4.5-7.5 miles (may vary)